Coronavirus – FAQs on managing a safe return to work

 - On 22 September the government changed the guidance on office workers.
 The guidance is now that office workers who can work effectively from home should do so over the winter.
 For more guidance on which employees should now be working from home, see our FAQs on staffing decisions when reopening workplaces.

 - From 28 September, employers must not knowingly require or encourage someone who is being required to self-isolate to come to work.
+In England, it is an offence for an employer to knowingly allow staff (including agency workers), who are required to self-isolate, to attend the workplace or any other place in connection with their job.
+Employers in breach of this provision can be fined.

 - The government has published and expanded its various Covid-secure sector-specific guides on working safely during coronavirus.
 These cover a range of different types of work from offices through to shops.